sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 Unfortunately the prebuilt kernel modules are not signed yet with (open)SUSE's Secureboot Key, so on such systems you'll need to do this step manually.
 Which is not a trivial task, I know. :-(

-I'm planning to have `x11-video-nvidiaG06`, `nvidia-glG06` and `nvidia-computeG06` packages available via nVidia's (open)SUSE repositories in week 24 (next week), which then can be used together with the OpenSource driver packages above.
+I'm planning to have `x11-video-nvidiaG06`, `nvidia-glG06` and `nvidia-computeG06` packages available via NVIDIA's (open)SUSE repositories in week 24 (next week), which then can be used together with NVIDIA's Open GPU kernel modules above.

 If you have questions, comments and any kind of feedback regarding this topic, don't hesitate to contact me via email.
 Thanks!